Master of Healthcare Administration (Professional Concentration)

 In the Online MHA program, the student community is composed of experienced healthcare professionals, fostering an environment for building lasting connections.
 Collaboration with peers, sharing real-world experiences, and engaging in meaningful discussions help students expand their professional networks.
 The program’s annual in-person networking event brings together students, alumni, faculty, and local healthcare executives—creating unique opportunities for career growth and staying at the forefront of the industry.

-Tiles: Distinction Heading link
+Tiles: Distinction

 -